caue-paiva/ENEM_PDF_PARSER/README.md

 * **Day two or D2** have the subjects:  Natural Sciences and Mathematics.

 ## Extracted Data

+Exemples of extracted data from the 2023/22/20 tests can be found at the directory "test_output"

 # TXT
 If the output format is TXT, then the following will be extracted: